bogardpd/lodging_data_utils/README.md

 #### Arguments

-- `--output FILE` (required): Output SVG image file path.
+- `--output_svg FILE` (required): Output SVG image file path.
-- `--stats_output FILE` (optional): Output text file for summary stats.
+- `--output_stats FILE` (optional): Output text file for summary stats.
-- `--start YYYY-MM-DD` (optional): The first evening to include in the chart.
+- `--start_evening YYYY-MM-DD` (optional): The first evening to include in the chart.
 If omitted, will use the earliest evening in the log data.
-- `--thru YYYY-MM-DD` (optional): The last morning to include in the chart.
+- `--thru_morning YYYY-MM-DD` (optional): The last morning to include in the chart.
 If omitted, will use today’s date.

 #### Usage Examples